AFDM: Evolving OFDM Towards 6G+: Analysis of the AFDM Transceiver over OFDM

 \subsection{Multiple Access and Coexistence with OFDM}

-The flexibility and backward compatibility of AFDM make it particularly suitable for supporting efficient, resilient multiple access in complex electromagnetic environments.
-Specifically, AFDM has a significant advantage: one can easily configure $c_1$ for different users based on their moving speeds to achieve robust transmissions.
-This is useful for supporting multiuser communications in, for example, 6G NTNs, in which both base stations (e.g., high-altitude platform stations and low-earth-orbit satellites) and user terminals (e.g., flying drones, connected vehicles, high-speed trains) may move at varying speeds.
+The flexibility and backward compatibility of AFDM make it well suited to efficient, resilient multiple access in complex electromagnetic environments.
+Specifically, one can configure $c_1$ for different users based on their moving speeds to achieve robust transmissions.
+This supports multiuser communications in, e.g., 6G NTNs, where base stations (e.g., high-altitude platform stations and low-earth-orbit satellites) and user terminals (e.g., flying drones, connected vehicles, high-speed trains) move at varying speeds.
 The waveform coexistence between AFDM and OFDM was studied in \cite{Arslan-OJCOM-2025}, revealing that each waveform admits a sparse, comb-like representation in the other's native domain.
 By exploiting the full diversity property of AFDM, a rate-splitting multiple access (RSMA) framework was reported in \cite{Arslan-RSMA-2025}, in which the coexistence between AFDM and OFDM was investigated.
 A downlink AFDM-RSMA scheme was proposed in \cite{Yin-ICCC-2025} with the key idea that private messages of different users are mapped onto orthogonal chirps, while common messages span all the chirps.
 To support massive connectivity over high mobility channels, the integration of AFDM and sparse code multiple access (SCMA), called AFDM-SCMA, was studied in \cite{10566604}.
-As a promising code-domain non-orthogonal multiple access scheme \cite{10566604}, SCMA empowered by OFDM may not work well under carrier frequency offsets \cite{10342857} or Doppler shifts.
-It was shown that AFDM-SCMA achieves excellent error-rate performance by leveraging the complementary strengths of these two wireless techniques.
+As a code-domain non-orthogonal multiple access scheme \cite{10566604}, OFDM-based SCMA can degrade under carrier frequency offsets \cite{10342857} or Doppler shifts.
+AFDM-SCMA was shown to achieve favorable error-rate performance by combining the strengths of both techniques.